monkeboi9/tfbin/README.md

 ```
 $ make
 ```
-This program has no dependencies that I know of.
+This program has no dependencies that I know of lol.